Interested in receiving real world experience in the field of psychology? Apply for PSH 498: Psychology Internship!

-Our Psychology Internship course offers students practical experience in the field of psychology.
-With a wide variety of placements where students can work with different populations, including, children, adolescents, and adults.
+Our Psychology Internship course offers students practical experience in the field of psychology and includes a wide variety of placements where students can work with different populations, including children, adolescents, and adults.
 Students can use this opportunity to gain worthwhile real-world experience and to explore different career options within the field of psychology.
-The internship experience facilitates informed career decisions, and provides relevant experience for employment after graduation as well as graduate school.
+The internship experience facilitates informed career decisions, and provides relevant experiences for employment after graduation as well as graduate school.

 About our Internship:

 Psychology Internship is a 3-credit course that can be either paid or unpaid, depending on the internship.
 Students are required to complete at least 135 hours over the course of the semester.